 At this time, our Lecture Series programs are offered virtually or in small online group gatherings using Zoom meetings.
 To learn more about Zoom, please click here.
 Please check our calendar and weekly emails (Tuesday and Friday) for information on how to join us for scheduled programs.
 Click here to subscribe to our weekly email list.

-May Adult Education Lecture Series: Hospitality
+Fall Adult Education Lecture Series: Art and the Church

 For more information about Faith Formation at The Brick Church, contact Jeff Shayne.